mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 - A spike of incoming and outgoing messages in Event Hubs
 - A spike of log messages and function calls in Application Insights
 - Multiple documents in the `items` collection in Cosmos DB.
+Note an ID of a devide there (e.g., "drone-543").

 ## Next Steps

 Congratulations! :tada: You have successfully provisioned a data processing pipeline using managed Azure services for messaging, database, and compute.

+Note: do not destroy the stack, the later labs will interact with it.

 Next, TODO